knice/inquiry.ucsc.edu/source/_articles/2020-21/river-of-life.md

 world, interviewing physicians, and attending scientific meetings on liver disease.
-In addition to investigating the connections between the environment and liver disease, she plans to explore how Egyptian scientists---often relegated to second-class status in global medical circles---have contributed to the field of tropical medicine.
+In addition to investigating the connections between the environment and liver disease, she plans to explore how Egyptian scientists&mdash;often relegated to second-class status in global medical circles&mdash;have contributed to the field of tropical medicine.

 Looking at history through an environmental lens allows Derr to see the interaction of large and small, how country-wide decisions about water